Reference Library Sitemap

 CrossDaily.com.
 Massive site covering: Arts & Entertainment, Bible & Reference, Business & Shopping, Churches, Education, Family & Individual, History & Politics, Ministries & Organizations, Missions, Music & Media, News & Events, Non-English Pastoral & Church, Recreation, Theology, Regional (108 Country Listings A-Z), USA, Canada, UK, and Australia, as well as Bible Trivia - test your knowledge, and more.

 The Hope Network.
 Inspirational poems, stories, quotes, and songs.

-● How did the 12 apostles die? from Amazing Bible Timeline.
+● When and how did the Twelve Apostles die? from Amazing Bible Timeline.

 ● How Tradition Says the Apostles Died - A brief collection of the cause and manner of death of the Apostles of Jesus Christ of Nazareth.

 ● Does the Bible record the death of the apostles?
 How did each of the apostles die? from Got Questions?org.

 ● The Missions and Deaths of the Apostles from SBBTM - Strictly Biblical Bible Teaching Ministries.

 ● Fate of the Apostles from Questions about the New Testament by J B Phillips.

 ● Twelve Apostles from Wikipedia, the free encyclopedia.